CodeLinaro/olive-recipes/meta-llama-Llama-3.1-8B/QAIRT/README.md

 # By default, /opt/qcom/aistack/qairt/<version>
 export QAIRT_SDK_ROOT=/path/to/qairt/sdk

-# TODO Had to install a 2.x version of torch here - not sure why I got a 1.x version from these instructions
+# TODO Had to install 2.1.x version of torch here - not sure why I got a 1.x version from these instructions
 ```

 3. Install model-specific requirements